MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

  > [!NOTE]
  > Commerce evaluation environments come with a pre-loaded Azure AD B2C tenant for demonstration purposes.
 Loading your own Azure AD B2C tenant using the steps below is not required for evaluation environments.

+> [!TIP]
-Protect your end users and enhance security of your Azure AD B2C tenants with Identity Protection and Conditional Access.
-Review capabilities available with Premium P2 and Premium P1 tenants [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/conditional-access-identity-protection-overview).
+> You can protect your site users and enhance the security of your Azure AD B2C tenants with Azure AD Identity Protection and Conditional Access.
+To review the capabilities available to Azure AD B2C Premium P1 and Premium P2 tenants, see [Identity Protection and Conditional Access for Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/conditional-access-identity-protection-overview).

 ## Create or link to an existing AAD B2C tenant in the Azure portal